What Is the False Claims Act? Healthcare Facility Guide and FAQ

-Enacted in 1863, the False Claims Act (FCA) is a federal law that works to protect against cases of fraud, waste, and abuse of government resources.
-The law forbids individuals from knowinglyovercharging or selling the government shoddy goods or — in the healthcare context — medical services.
+Enacted in 1863, the False Claims Act serves to help the U.S. government recover funds lost due to fraudulent activity against federal programs.
+The law forbids individuals from knowingly overcharging or selling the government shoddy goods or — in the healthcare context — medical services.
 Knowingly is defined as having actual knowledge or deliberate ignorance of false information.

-- Prevent fraudulent activity.
+• Prevent fraudulent activity.

-- Identify cases of false claims.
+• Identify cases of false claims.

-- Recover lost government funds.
+• Recover lost government funds.

-- Penalize individuals who commit fraud.
+• Penalize individuals who commit medical fraud.

 In the healthcare context, many different entities can potentially contribute to false claims, such as healthcare providers, pharmaceutical companies, or facility administrators.
-In particular, the False Claim Act in healthcare is used to prosecute two main categories of illegal activity:
+In particular, the False Claims Act in healthcare is used to prosecute two main categories of illegal activity:

-False Claims for Reimbursement | Any illegal billing claims submitted to government health insurers under the False Claim Act (Medicare, Medicaid, or TRICARE) |
+False Claims for Reimbursement Any illegal billing claims submitted to government health insurers under the False Claims Act (Medicare, Medicaid, or TRICARE)

-Misrepresentation of Medical Services | Any goods or services sold by healthcare entities that are purposely misrepresented for the sake of increasing sales. |
+Misrepresentation of Medical Services Any goods or services sold by healthcare entities that are purposely misrepresented for the sake of increasing sales

 What Are the Most Common Situations Involving False Claims?

-There are many different situations and operations that can lead to false claims in healthcare, all of which commonly root from unethical practices that are used for financial gain.
+There are many different situations and operations that can lead to false and fraudulent claims in healthcare, all of which commonly root from unethical practices that are used for financial gain.
 Some of the most common scenarios include:

-- Submitting claims for treatments that were never delivered.
+• Submitting claims for treatments that were never delivered.

-- Falsifying tests or information related to billing claims.
+• Falsifying tests or information related to billing claims.

-- Performing unnecessary medical treatment or interventions.
+• Performing unnecessary medical treatment or interventions.

-- Unbundling or bundling services for higher reimbursement rates.
+• Unbundling or bundling services for higher reimbursement rates.

-- Double billing for medications or services.
+• Double billing for medications or services.

-- Exaggerating product benefits to increase sales.
+• Exaggerating product benefits to increase sales.

-- Failing to report side effects or defects when selling a product.
+• Failing to report side effects or defects when selling a product.

 False Claims Act Examples